 Permits are required for any work performed in county rights-of-way (ROW) and easements, or the use of same for access, including but not limited to: 1.
 Driveway installations, reinstallations or resurfacing; 2.
 Culvert pipe installations; 3.
 Utility installations; 4.
-Sod installations; 5.
+Sod and landscaping installations; 5.
 Material storage; 6.
 Sprinkler installations; 7.
 Pool installations; 8.
 Relocation of buildings or heavy machinery 9.
 Pavement construction or repair; 10.
 Other items to be constructed that may involve crossing a ROW or easement.
 The purpose of a “ROW permit” is to ensure that there is no damage made to a ROW or easement and that proper drainage is provided.
 Select the link for the Right-of-Way & Easement Use Ordinance 2021-009 or the Engineering Design & Construction Standards.

 Required Forms & Documents